Housing and Dining

 Davidson College Dining Services will be providing food to each Patterson Court house that has traditionally provided a meal option to its members.
 Food will be delivered to each house and members can choose to dine-in there or take food to go.
 House organizations will continue to charge its members for food.
 The college will bill houses on an aggregate basis.

 For health and safety reasons, access to residence halls will be restricted.
 Only persons living in a residence hall will have access to that building.
 Students living off campus will not have access to residence halls.
-No over-night or off-campus guests will be allowed in the residential spaces.
+Residents are not permitted to have visitors or guests (including other Davidson students) in their rooms or apartments.

 Our Shared Obligation